 It is not a coincidence that all the cases of emergency landing they pointed out occurred far in the north.
 At the locations closer to the north pole, the distortion of the azimuthal-equidistant map (claimed by flat-Earthers as the ‘flat-Earth map’) diminishes.
 It would seemingly appear as if the ‘flat-Earth map’ can explain the choice of the diversion airports.
 In many other locations, though, the flat-Earth map would fail to explain it.

 Continue reading “The Failure of Flat-Earth Model to Explain Emergency Landings That Occur More to the South”

 Eötvös effect is the change in perceived gravitational acceleration when moving eastward vs westward.
-An object will weigh more when moving eastward than when it is stationary or moving westward.
+An object will weigh more when moving westward than when it is stationary or moving eastward.

 The effect was discovered by Loránd Eötvös in the 1900s after noticing the difference in gravity measurement on moving ships.
 He noticed that the readings were lower when the boat moved eastwards, higher when it moved westward.
 He identified this as primarily a consequence of the rotation of the Earth.

 Continue reading “Eötvös Effect: Evidence of Spherical, Rotating Earth”

 There are many non-stop long-haul flight routes between two locations in the southern hemisphere, all without crossing the northern hemisphere.
 These routes can only exist if Earth is a sphere.

 Some flat-Earthers claim there is no non-stop long-haul flights between two locations in the southern hemisphere.
 Flights need to make a stop in a location in the northern hemisphere because the distance will be too far and such flight will traverse the northern hemisphere, or more accurately, the center of the Earth according to their model.
 They are wrong.
 There are many such flight routes.